Jbleezy/BO2-Reimagined/README.md

 * Unupgraded weapons stun enemy players for 0.375 seconds
 * Upgraded weapons stun enemy players for 0.5 seconds
 * Melee weapons stun enemy players for 0.75 seconds
-* Meleeing enemy players with an upgraded melee weapon pushes 25% more
+* Meleeing enemy players with an upgraded melee weapon pushes 33% more
+* Meleeing enemy players that are in the air pushes 100% more
-* Meleeing enemy players that are crouched pushes 25% less
+* Meleeing enemy players that are crouched pushes 33% less
-* Meleeing enemy players that are prone pushes 50% less
+* Meleeing enemy players that are prone pushes 66% less
 * Meleeing enemy players that are reviving pushes 50% less
 * Meleeing enemy players that are already stunned from weapons will push and restun them
 * Ballistic knife projectile pushes enemy players